Krayorn/blog/src/content/blog/codingame-number-of-digits.md

 }
 ```

-This means that for 341, we will:
+This means that for 341, the search will:
 - Iterate between 0 and 3 (limit is **true**)
     - 0 : Iterate between 0 and 9 (limit is false)
         - 0 : Iterate between 0 and 9 (limit is false)